ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 end
 ~~~
 ### Item Levels
 As I mentioned early in the tutorial things like bkb and dagon has item levels used.
 Dagon uses separate items to define the levels while bkb has built-in leveling when ever it is used.
-We are going to code where we reduce our blink staff help range when ever it is used to help a player.<br>First we need  to add new values for our help ranges between the levels.
+We are going to code where we reduce our blink staff help range when ever it is used to help a player.<br />First we need  to add new values for our help ranges between the levels.
 These are simply separated by spaces between values.
 ~~~
 			"03"
 			{